adityachechani/Driver-Fatigue-Detection/README.md

 A blink is supposed to last for 300 to 400 milliseconds.
 So, if the eye remains closed for more than 800-900 ms, we can say that the person is either drowsy or sleeping.
 On the other hand, if the eye reopens after just 100ms, its considered an invalid blink discarded.

+P.S: Press 'r' key to reset drowsiness alert and 'esc' to exit.